pierceluu10/pierceluu10/README.md

 </p>

 ### 🧠 About Me
-I'm a first-year Computer Engineering student at the University of Toronto, interested in building meaningful tools that help people grow, learn, and stay connected.
+I'm a first-year Computer Engineering student at the University of Toronto, interested in building meaningful tools that help people in their daily lives

 ### 🚀 What I'm Working On
 - Learning more about web development